Today we’ll explore some alternatives

 So, when I recommend VTSAX you can substitute any of these if that’s what is available and/or if one of these others better meets your needs.
 The important thing is that you are buying the Vanguard Total Stock Market Index Portfolio.

-Similar variations can be found for VGSLX (Vanguard REIT Index Fund) and VBTLX (Vanguard Total Bond Market Index Fund).
+Similar variations can be found for VBTLX (Vanguard Total Bond Market Index Fund).
 If you click on those links you’ll go to the Vanguard page describing them.
-At the very top, under the fund name, you’ll find links to the Investor and ETF versions.
+At the very top, under the fund name, you’ll find links to the ETF version.

 Vanguard has a very active institutional business serving 401k programs and the like.
 If you are curious, this is the link to the list of their institutional funds.
 (Mmm.
 Seems this link didn’t hold the list.
 But if you paste “institutional funds” in the search box it will bring it up.)